Organic Rainbow Moment: Self-Care While at Home

 4. Most importantly, please believe that you are great just as you are.
 Being a better version of yourself is also being great at being you!
 Growing in discomfort is also being great at being you!
 Setting boundaries when you know you’d rather just avoid confrontation is, being great at being you!

 As we teach others how we want to be treated we also gain emotional strength and awareness!
-“Healthy Emotions”
+“Healthy Emotions” are sustainble, especially if you have an intentional plan.
+If you are not sure where to start go ahead and schedule a free therapy consultation here.
+We will work together to discover your strengths and needs.

 With Intention, Sarafina